 - Maintaining the Parliament’s electronic and hard copy library collections.

-- Collecting, maintaining and publishing Parliamentary statistics.
+- Collecting, maintaining and publishing parliamentary data, information and statistics

 The SPICe Research Team